Pattern Assembly & Rotation

 Formula Reference

-This is the most consequential concept in the entire section.
+This is the concept the section leans on most.
 The ASVAB does not allow you to flip a piece over.
 Rotation keeps a shape in the same plane (think spinning a piece on a table).
 Mirroring flips it through the paper, producing its reflection.

 How to tell them apart: pick an asymmetric feature (a notch, the position of the right angle, which side is longer).
 Trace it through each rotation: after 90°, 180°, 270°.
 If you cannot find an orientation where the features align, the shape is a mirror image, not a rotation.